pymupdf/PyMuPDF/docs/page.rst

       :arg sequence list: a list of one or more lists, each containing :data:`point_like` items.
 Each item in these sublists is interpreted as a :ref:`Point` through which a connecting line is drawn.
 Separate sublists thus represent separate drawing lines.

       :rtype: :ref:`Annot`
-      :returns: the created annotation in default appearance (black line of width 1).
-Use annotation methods with a subsequent :meth:`Annot.update` to modify.
+      :returns: the created annotation in default appearance black =(0, 0, 0),line width 1.
+No fill color support.

    .. method:: add_line_annot(p1, p2)